ravendb/docs/Documentation/6.0/Raven.Documentation.Pages/indexes/what-are-indexes.java.markdown

 #### Deploy the index

 * The next step is to deploy the index to the RavenDB server.
+  One way to do this is by calling `execute()` on the index instance.
+* Additional methods for deploying static-indexes are described in [Deploy a static index](../indexes/creating-and-deploying#deploy-a-static-index).
-  Once deployed, the indexing process will start indexing documents.
+* Once deployed, the indexing process will start indexing documents.
-* More information on index deployment options can be found in [Deploy the static index](../indexes/creating-and-deploying#deploy-the-static-index).

 {CODE:java indexes_2@Indexes/WhatAreIndexes.java /}

 {CONTENT-FRAME/}
 {CONTENT-FRAME: }